Why isn’t my new online business getting any customers?

 Optimise your site for search engines: Proper search engine optimisation (SEO) means ensuring your site shows up near the top of the search results for terms potential customers are searching for.
 If you haven’t already optimised your site for search engines like Google, Yahoo and Bing, make sure to give our guide to first steps in SEO a read.
 It walks you through all the steps you need to follow to optimise a newly launched site so you get the solid SEO start you need.

 Run pay per click (PPC) ad campaigns: When done right, online ads can instantly generate hundreds, if not thousands of clicks to your website as it gets your ads in front of the right people.
-Check out our beginner’s guide to PPC or, if you’d rather have a team of experts do it for you, find out more about our PPC service.

 Build a following on social media: Social networks like Facebook, Twitter or Instagram can massively impact your business and help generate traffic and sales.
 But it takes work as you can’t just create an account and start asking people to visit your lovely new site or buy your products.
 You need to first build a following that enjoys your content and advice, and trusts you.
 Only then will they be more open to visiting your site and more inclined to buy from you.
 Learn more about ways to get social media traffic to your site.
 If you have the budget, you can also try paid advertising on Twitter and Facebook.
 We recommend checking out the relevant Online Business Training module to get started with social media ads.